The Fourth of July commemorates independence, liberty, and opportunity. But it’s also about fireworks. Lots of fireworks.

-During last year’s Fourth of July celebrations, Americans lit about 175 million pounds worth of fireworks, according to the American Pyrotechnic Association.
-How much is 175 million pounds?
-A stack of pennies weighing 175 million pounds would snake out of the earth’s atmosphere, stretch far past the international space station, and extend over 10 percent of the distance to the moon.
+During last year’s Fourth of July celebrations, Americans lit about 200 million pounds worth of fireworks, according to the American Pyrotechnic Association.
+How much is 200 million pounds?
+Heavier than the Washington monument and four times the weight of the USS Intrepid.

 How much money do we spend on these things?

 How much firepower do all these fireworks have?

 Fireworks are filled with an explosive material called “black powder,” or what used to be called gunpowder.
 They need black powder to get off the ground and additional powder to burst into beauty.